 The less reckless you are in the gym, the more sensitive you'll become with your body and your ability to sense when it’s had enough, and when it’s time to back off and give it rest.

 If your a beginner and wondering if it’s hard to distinguish from any weight lifting injuries, or muscle fatigue.

 Trust me, there’s a difference and it’s huge, muscle fatigue dissipates probably by 50 to 60% after approx. 20 to 25 minutes of rest from the time you've finished your work out.

 Depending on how hard you’ve trained usually a couple of days after, at the outset for the last of it to disappear.
-This occurs naturally as the muscles will heal themselves.
+This occurs naturally as the muscle heals itself.
 Muscle and joint pain will last much longer.

 Our bodies are not machines; they’re organic living, breathing, always evolving and very complex organisms.
-Train with the strictness of a precision machine, but always listen to what the feedback from the stimulation of what that exercise is trying to tell you.
+Train with the strictness of a precision machine, but always listen to training stimulus to avoid training injuries.

 Respect your lifting level, and understand that injuries can occur.

 have lost count from years of training, and injuries sustained; they were generally small in nature and I